The Wreck of the Edmund Fitzgerald: Popular culture

-Canadian indie rock band Rheostatics did an early cover of the song in 1991.
-Another early cover of the song was done by the Indianapolis hard rock musicians Simon Bar Sinister in 1997 for Sage records which includes a lead guitar rock solo after the end of the fourth stanza; in the closing verses of the song the cymbals are intoned in the background 29 times at half-second intervals to honor the 29 dead sailors lost at sea.
+Canadian indie rock band Rheostatics recorded a cover of the song for their album Melville in 1991, and included the song in their concerts to promote their 2025 album The Great Lakes Suite, though not included in the album release itself.
+Another cover of the song was done by the Indianapolis hard rock musicians Simon Bar Sinister in 1997 for Sage records which includes a lead guitar rock solo after the end of the fourth stanza; in the closing verses of the song the cymbals are intoned in the background 29 times at half-second intervals to honor the 29 dead sailors lost at sea.
 The Cantus vocal ensemble did a pensive cover of the song in 2006 accompanied by acoustic guitar, cello and fife.
 In 2018 the University of Michigan Men's Glee Club recorded a live performance of the song featuring a baritone soloist and accompanied by two acoustic guitars, cello and piano.

 In 2019, the Canadian rock group Headstones covered the song and released a single of their cover.
-The American band Punch Brothers did a cover of the song in 2022 with a solo tenor voice accompanied by a mandolin, violin and acoustic guitar.
+The American band Punch Brothers covered the song in 2022 with a solo tenor voice accompanied by a mandolin, fiddle, banjo, and acoustic guitar.
 The song was covered in 2023 by the English folk group The Longest Johns with an associated music video.
 The song was also covered in 2025 by the a cappella group Home Free with an associated music video.
 American bluegrass artist Billy Strings performed a 12-minute cover of the song in August 2025 featuring a 3-minute extended instrumental introduction to the song played on acoustic guitar, and a second 4-minute acoustic guitar solo at the end of the fourth stanza.

 Although the lyrics of the song memorialize the 29 lives lost, since Lightfoot's death in 2023 the sinking has been commemorated with 31 rings of the memorial bell at the Great Lakes Maritime Academy: "29 for the lives lost that day back in 1975 on Lake Superior, once for all lives lost at sea, and once for singer Gordon Lightfoot, who wrote the ballad of the ship’s sinking."
 Following the singer-songwriter's death, the song had a new peak in popularity that same year, reaching number twenty on the Billboard magazine's Hot Rock & Alternative Songs chart in May 2023.

+The melody of the song is a recurring motif in the second season of the psychological thriller Severance, where it is whistled by the character Dr. Mauer.